 Sometimes it may not be possible to totally unplug.
 In that case, setting aside a specific time to get to work duties done and stick to that time.
 Even plan what work you are going to do and stick with only that.
 Otherwise it may be too tempting to go down the rabbit hole of dealing with work and emails that aren’t urgent or needed.

 If you’re on holidays with family or friends, let them know of your intentions.
 This way plans can be made to avoid potential tensions between spending time on work and those around you.

 If you’re worried about coming back to a pile of emails and meeting requests, try setting your out of office email response and voicemail to indicate you are back one day later than you actually return.
 This will give you a whole day to get to those emails and respond.

 Unplugging can do a lot for your health and the relationships around you.
 To put it in context, if you expect to live around 80 years, most of us will spend no more than half of those years working on our career.
 So work is in fact a temporary activity.
-When I speak to now retired colleagues, I haven’t heard any one of them say they wish they worked more.
+And most people don’t look back on their lives wishing they worked more.
 So enjoy the holidays and allow yourself to recharge.